manuelmollonuam/DL4VSP_LABII/README.md

 1. The `output-video` parameter is optional.
 If specified, it denotes the output as an mp4 file; otherwise, it generates a sequence of images.
 2. Terminal output includes the duration of each method and a brief time comparison analysis.
 3. For video input, specify the `video` parameter along with the file path, not just the folder path.
-4. Prior to running these commands, activate the conda environment MEGA using:
+4. Prior to running these commands, activate the conda environment MEGA and access the mega.pytorch folder:
 ```
 source activate MEGA
+cd mega.pytorch
 ```
 5. These commands are configured to run the code from the terminal within the `mega.pytorch` folder as root.
 6. The output video is consistently named `comparison.mp4`.
 Rename it if you intend to preserve previous comparison outputs.
 Similarly, use a new `output_folder` to store comparisons separately for new inputs.